BLovegrove/Neopets-R-Us/README.md

 - [x] ~~Add detailed datetime-based logging system~~
 - [x] ~~Save entire pet card with the name~~
 - [x] ~~Make sure you're auto-creating log + screenshots folder 🤦~~
+- [ ] Detect open pet slots and adopt most valuable one(s)
   - [ ] Support multiple accounts if pet slots are full
-- [ ] Detect open pet slots and adopt most valuable one(s)
 - [ ] Check for ['Un-converted' neopets](https://neopets.fandom.com/wiki/Unconverted) using realtime image processing
+  - [ ] Add some kind of user-alert for detected UCs

 See the [open issues](https://github.com/BLovegrove/Neopets-R-Us/issues) for a full list of proposed features (and known issues).